efremover/efremoweb/content/project/phd/index.md

 {{< figure src="spira.jpg" caption="The Low-Microbial-Abundance sponge _Spirastrella cunctatrix_ (Photo by Alberto Colletti)" numbered="true" >}}

-During my PhD, I further developed a new in situ sampling methodology to expand within organismal acclimatization processes towards biochemical exchanges with the environment.
-The study of inhaled and exhaled water fluxes of filter-feeders was improved using a submarine peristaltic pump and tested on _C. reniformis_.
-This new method can be applied for a variety of ecology research topics, such as nutrient cycling, filter-feeding fluxes, plankton dynamics and seawater metabolomics.
+During my PhD, I further developed a new _in situ_ sampling methodology to expand our knowledge of organismal acclimatization processes towards biochemical exchanges with the environment.
+The produced sampling device aims at facilitating the study of inhaled and exhaled water fluxes of filter-feeders, such as our test sponge _C. reniformis_.
+This method can be applied for a variety of ecology research topics, such as nutrient cycling, plankton dynamics and seawater metabolomics.

 {{< figure src="method.png" caption="Underwater sampling method developed to collect inhaled and exhaled water samples from filter-feeders such as sponges" numbered="true" >}}